-- ATTITUDE TO RISK - RISK MANAGEMENT
+- 3 ATTITUDE TO RISK

+- 6 RISK MANAGEMENT

+- 9 RISK/REWARD RATIO

-In the previous module we looked at the concept of gearing (leverage) and how our CFDs offer an exposure many times greater than the deposit required in order to place the trade.
+In the previous module we looked at the concept of gearing and how a spread bet can offer an exposure many times greater than the margin required in order to place the bet.

-At first, this increased exposure might make geared forms of trading seem unacceptably risky.
+At first, this increased exposure might make geared products appear unacceptably risky.
 However, geared products are in common use and ultimately it comes down to your personal attitude to risk.

 While there are people who consider geared products to be too risky - and some who consider anything other than cash and bonds to be too risky - such an extremely risk-averse attitude is rare.
 Most people are comfortable distributing the majority of their funds across a safe, broad base and then complementing this with a smaller proportion of their money in asset classes with greater risk and greater returns, such as equities.